Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An intent-handler is a single function that operates in 2 phases.
 1. It is called in "NOTIFY" phase by a user-input-map to initiate intent handling.
 In this phase it performs any of it's own actions and then does one of two things:
 a.
-It initiates a partial display udpate request
+It initiates a partial display udpate request to the SessionManager
-by specifying a rectangular area of the screen it will update.
+specifying a rectangular area of the screen it will update.
 b.
 It updates the activity-handler's data state
-and initiates a full-screen display-state request.
+and initiates a full-screen display-state request to the SessionManager.
 2. It is called in "EXECUTE" phase by the SessionManager
 if it made a partial display update request.
-In this phase it draws to a rectangular update area of the screen it had requested.
+In this phase it draws to the update area it had requested.
 ### An activity-handler's activity specific data
 An activity-handler typically has some activity specific data that it manipulates.
 Data structures for this activity-specific data are designed